dm5tt/pyVEML6075/README.md

 **Description**

-This is a small Python3 package that enables you to read out Vishay VEML6075 sensor using a FTDI chip.
+This is a small Python3 package that enables you to read out a Vishay VEML6075 sensor using a FTDI chip.

 **Hardware Setup**